DoctrinAB/opentok-react/README.md

 npm run unit
 ```

-By default this will launch the Chrome browser.
-To run tests in Firefox use:
+By default this will launch the Chrome browser in headless mode.
+To run tests in Chrome use:

 ```
-npm run unit -- --browsers Firefox
+npm run unit -- --browsers Chrome
 ```

 Run the linter with: